“Maybe help save their lives:” Push for ‘Green Alerts’ would notify public of missing veterans

 "Seeing his belongings, glasses, medication, wallet still there was surprising to me.
 Of course I thought, oh well, he'll be back," said Carmen Adams, Corey's sister.

-Corey Adams didn't make it back.
-His family searched for 18 days in the spring for the 45-year-old, before police say they found his body in a pond in Dineen Park -- one mile from his parent's home where he was last seen alive.
+Corey Adams' family searched for 18 days in the spring for the 45-year-old, before police say they found his body in a pond in Dineen Park -- one mile from his parent's home where he was last seen alive.

 "All veterans deserve a fighting chance especially since my brother was not given one," said Carmen.